5 Ways Social Media Can Improve SEO

 Search engines obviously rely on popular search queries when determining the kinds of content to yield in their results.
 Social media pages also have search engines, and though the search queries here don’t work exactly the same way, they do have some standing in how your pages rank.

-Everything you post on social media needs a strong anchor, such as a high quality blog post, video, or infographic so that it will appeal to search algorithms.
-You can help promote this content by framing it when it’s published with keywords, optimizing the content.
+Everything you post on social media needs a strong anchor, such as a high-quality blog post, video, or infographic so that it will appeal to search algorithms.
+You can help promote this content by framing it when it’s published with keywords, and optimizing the content.

 4. Create Local Listings